 Figure 3 shows an application of home gateway.
-An external SoC can manage the switch via management interface (eg. UART, SPI, or MDIO interface).
-The 2.5 Gbps SGMII interface allows the high throughput rate between Ethernet LAN ports and SoC.
-In addition, another LAN/WAN type interface can be build (for example MoCA, Wi-Fi, Ethernet, etc) and connected to the router/gateway SoC via a RGMII interface.
+An external SoC can manage the switch via management interface (eg. UART, SPI or MDIO interface).
+The SGMII interface connects Ethernet LAN ports and SoC.
+In addition, another LAN/WAN type interface can be build (for example MoCA, Wi-Fi, Ethernet etc) and connected to the router/gateway SoC via a RGMII interface.